 Activities like brainstorming and voting contribute to increased engagement.
 You can embark on these activities by using a wide variety of specialized tools.
 Always keep the proceedings interesting to avoid the participants getting tired or bored.
 You can always ask them to take a break and refresh their minds before proceeding with the conference.

-Establishing an effective way to call in the panel is an essential part of handling online meetings.
+Establishing an effective way to call in the panel is essential to handling online meetings.
 The appropriate method depends on the conference platform you are using.
 If your meeting uses an audio-only platform, consider turning to the clock technique.
 This method involves assigning participants numbers on the clock, which you will use to conduct introductions.

-When working with a video conference platform, you can call in participants by order on the screen.
-Alternately, you may opt for introducing the panel using the alphabetical order.
+You can call in participants by order on the screen when working with a video conference platform.
+Alternately, you may opt to introduce the panel using alphabetical order.

 It is important to monitor the eye movement of panelists during a video conference meeting.
 Rapid eye movement may be a sign that a participant is reading and arm movement could be due to typing.
 Also, watch out for bored expressions and signs of mental fatigue.

-If you are planning to host hybrid meetings involving both virtual and live participants, consider employing a bridge moderator.
+If you plan to host hybrid meetings involving virtual and live participants, consider employing a bridge moderator.
 This role can be handled by a colleague who is attending a physical meeting.
 The moderator monitors the connection between the live and the virtual panel.

 It is important to ensure that online panelists can see, hear, and contribute to the proceedings.
 On the other hand, the moderator should keep the physical panelists aware of the virtual group.
 The easiest way to achieve this objective is by showing the faces of the remote participants on a big screen.

 Many panelists do not read meeting minutes.
 You can ensure that everyone reads the minute documents by making them brief and concise.
+Many panelists do not read meeting minutes.
+You can ensure that everyone reads the minute documents by making them brief and concise with this sample.
 This allows your colleagues to learn about topics they may have missed during the online meeting.

-In some cases, professionals do not rely on information obtained verbally as it may result in miscommunication.
+In some cases, professionals do not rely on verbal information as it may result in miscommunication.
 For this reason, consider sending a brief, concise follow-up email that lists key details of the conference.

-If the attendees are not familiar with each other, you should break the ice by allowing everyone to introduce themselves.
+If the attendees are unfamiliar, you should break the ice by allowing everyone to introduce themselves.
 Doing so makes it easier for participants to feel comfortable with each other.
 In turn, the congenial atmosphere improves the productivity levels of the meeting.